DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ---
 ## 📘 IIFEs
 * **Immediately Invoked Function Expressions** - A function that is executed right after it is created.
+* This function run once means not get store any where so we cannot call at any instance.

 ```javascript